Nerajno/begin-to-code/lessons/python/lesson-1/presentation.md

 ---
 It will convert a string to a float, which is short for *floating point number*.
-Floating point numbers which is common way in which computers represent decimal numbers.
+Floating point numbers which is a common way in which computers represent decimal numbers.
 ********************************************
 ## 2 in 1 shortcut